 July 18, 2024 at 10:00 AM Eastern

-Fast Racing Will be on Display at the 2024 Bank of America Chicago Marathon
+Fast Racing Will Be on Display at the 2024 Bank of America Chicago Marathon

 CHICAGO, IL – The professional athlete field for the 46th running of the Bank of America Chicago Marathon was announced today.
 It features two of the top 10 fastest women of all time, two of the world’s most exciting marathon stars racing in the United States for the first time and both defending champions in the wheelchair field.